West Ham: Tudor and Stuart

-In June 1648, during the Wars of the Three Kingdoms, a Royalist force of some 5-600 men won a minor battle against the Tower Hamlets Militia at Bow Bridge and occupied Stratford for three days, before heading off along the old Roman Road to the Siege of Colchester.
+In June 1648, during the Wars of the Three Kingdoms, a Royalist force of some 500 to 600 men won a minor battle against the Tower Hamlets Militia at Bow Bridge and occupied Stratford for three days, before heading off along the old Roman Road to the Siege of Colchester.

 Urbanisation

-West Ham underwent rapid growth from 1844 following the Metropolitan Building Act.
+The village of West Ham underwent rapid growth from 1844 following the Metropolitan Building Act.
 The Act restricted dangerous and noxious industries from operating in the metropolitan area, the eastern boundary of which was the River Lea.
 Consequently, many of these activities were relocated to the other side of the river and to West Ham, then a parish in Essex centred on All Saints Church, West Ham.
 As a result, West Ham became one of Victorian Britain's major manufacturing centres for pharmaceuticals, chemicals and processed foods.
 This rapid growth earned it the name "London over the border".
 The growth of the town was summarised by The Times in 1886:

 "Factory after factory was erected on the marshy wastes of Stratford and Plaistow, and it only required the construction at Canning Town of the Victoria and Albert Docks to make the once desolate parish of West Ham a manufacturing and commercial centre of the first importance and to bring upon it a teeming and an industrious population."